 Theme 11 (Importance of Science in a Bildung Perspective) is prevalent in all curriculums.
 The focus here is on development of students as persons who can reflect on science as they take part in society, which has strong links to both the Danish Bildung perspective as well as scientific literacy discussions (Evans & Dolin 2018).
 Political discourse in Denmark emphasises the Bildung aspect in upper secondary schooling, and Danish upper secondary teachers find that this aspect is an important part of their practice (e.g. Dolin et al. 2014).

 Figure 2.
 The thematic map for BSC curriculums from 2010.
 The sizes of circles signify the prevalence of the theme of the constituent words in themes.
+The sizes of arrows reflect the tendency of words in one cluster to connect to words in another cluster.
 See Andersen (2017) and Bruun et al. (2019) for details.
+Visualisation made with MapEquation (see Bohlin et al. 2014).

 Theme 10 was always connected to Theme 11, which may signify an intended connection between how the course is taught and how students should develop as human beings.
 Interestingly, Theme 12 (Implementation of Teaching) appears in 2007 and specifies in more detail, how teaching should be conducted (e.g. making observations, using themes as a basis for experimentation).
 As such, it could be seen as an elaboration of Theme 10, although only few linguistic connections appeared between the two.
-Thus, the curriculums seemed open to teacher interpretations of how different student activities were meant to support, for example, interdisciplinarity and student activation.
+Thus, the curriculums seemed open to teacher interpretations of how different student activities were meant to support, for example, interdisciplinarity and the use of thematic topics.

 Theme 13 (BSC Identity as a Course) conveys how the BSC should be construed as a school subject in Danish upper secondary schools.
 It should be seen as an introduction to the natural sciences and how these and their methods are related to each other.
 Linking natural sciences and different methods and models used in natural sciences may have a profound impact on teachers’ practice, if teachers are used to focus only on one scientific school discipline at time.
 For example, Andersen (2017) also observed teachers’ implementation of the BSC and found that most of the observed teachers predominantly addressed one scientific school discipline in their teaching.
 Table 1 summarises these themes.